SimpleITK/SimpleITK/Readme.md

 Wrapping of the C++ code is accomplished through [SWIG](http://www.swig.org), in principle, any language wrapped by SWIG should be applicable to SimpleITK.

-Unlike ITK's support of n-dimensional spatio-temporal images, SimpleITK supports 2D, 3D and optionally 3D+time.
+Unlike ITK's support of n-dimensional spatio-temporal images, SimpleITK supports 2D, 3D and 4D images.
 The dimensionality refers to spatio-temporal dimensions, the voxels can be n-dimensional vectors.

 SimpleITK is licensed under the [Apache License](http://www.opensource.org/licenses/apache2.0.php) in the [same way as ITK](https://www.itk.org/Wiki/ITK_Release_4/Licensing).